wrighang/01_excel-challenge/README.md

 # Requirements
 ## Conditional Formatting
 Apply conditional formatting to the following columns:
-Outcome
+- Outcome
-Percent Funded
+- Percent Funded

 ## Column Creation
 Create six new columns:
-Percent Funde
+- Percent Funded
-Average Donation
+- Average Donation
-Category
+- Category
-Sub-category
+- Sub-category
-Date Created (converted format)
+- Date Created (converted format)
-Date Ended (converted format)
+- Date Ended (converted format)

 ## Pivot Tables and Stacked Column Charts
 Create a pivot table showing counts of campaigns by outcome:
-Outcomes include: successful, failed, canceled, and live Grouped by: Category
+- Outcomes include: successful, failed, canceled, and live
+- Grouped by: Category

 Develop a stacked column chart based on this pivot table, with filtering capability by:
-Country
+- Country

 ## Pivot Tables and Line Graphs
 Generate a pivot table with the following structure:
-Rows: Date Created (converted format)
+- Rows: Date Created (converted format)
-Columns: Outcome
+- Columns: Outcome
-Values: Count of Outcome
+- Values: Count of Outcome
-Filters: Parent Category and Year
+- Filters: Parent Category and Year

 Create a line graph based on this pivot table.

 ## Written Report
 Provide a cohesive analysis including:
-Three conclusions drawn from the data
+- Three conclusions drawn from the data
-Limitations of the dataset and suggestions for additional tables or graphs
+- Limitations of the dataset and suggestions for additional tables or graphs

 ## Crowdfunding Goal Analysis
 Calculate the percentage of projects that were successful, failed, or canceled within each goal range.

 Create a line chart showing the relationship between:
-Goal Amount
+- Goal Amount
-Probability of success, failure, or cancellation
+- Probability of success, failure, or cancellation

 ## Statistical Analysis
 Using Excel formulas, calculate the following statistics:
-Mean, Median, Minimum, Maximum, Variance, and Standard Deviation Provide a brief justification of whether the mean or median better summarizes the data.
+- Mean, Median, Minimum, Maximum, Variance, and Standard Deviation

+Provide a brief justification of whether the mean or median better summarizes the data.